Fuljai/fuljai/README.md

 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
 - My hobbies are:
-Going to the gym 🏋️
+Going to the gym 🏋️,
-Watching series🎬
+Watching series🎬 and
 Watching sports 🏅